Toolbox for WordPerfect

 applying formatting in a way that visually sets them off from other

 Once created, headings display their text only at their current location.
-They can appear
+Unlike headers (or footers) they can appear

 anywhere on the page.